Subdomain scanner

 • Reviewing external DNS footprint and visible asset inventory.

-That can create large numbers of false positives in subdomain scanners.
+That creates large numbers of false positives in subdomain scanners.
 DNSLookup.ca checks for wildcard behavior first so your results stay cleaner and more useful.

-Discovered subdomains usually resolve through common record types such as:
+Discovered subdomains usually resolve through common record types:

 A subdomain can resolve in DNS without hosting a working website.

-In this tool, “active” means the DNS record exists and resolves.
-It does not confirm that the host serves live content over HTTP or HTTPS.
+Here, "active" means the DNS record exists and resolves.
+It does not confirm the host serves live content over HTTP or HTTPS.

-Different tools may produce different subdomain results because of:
+Different tools may produce different results because of:

 • Different wordlists or pattern libraries